AnoopANair/QE_control/README.md

 Repo for python code used to control Quantum ESPRESSO

-when contributing follow the steps:
+Use VS CODe or gitpod to push code when contributing follow the steps:

 - Step 1. get Gitpod to make edits easy